maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 ## Service identification

-A unique identification of the service is given below.
+The purpose of this section is to provide a unique identification of the service and describe where the service is in terms of the engineering lifecycle.

 <!-- Table below shall be completed. -->